-Flagstaff Trading Post – Due the many robberies during the 1800s, one owner of an Indian trading post named Herman Wolf, got in the habit of burying his profits in cans and jars around the fences on his property.
+Flagstaff Trading Post – Due to the many robberies during the 1800s, one owner of an Indian trading post named Herman Wolf got in the habit of burying his profits in cans and jars around the fences on his property.
 Operating the trading post for thirty years on the Little Colorado River between 1869-1899, his highly profitable business brought him tens of thousands of gold and silver coins over the years.
-These treasure troves are said to have numbered in the hundreds of thousands and his thirty year accumulation estimated at $250,000.
+These treasure troves are said to have numbered in the hundreds of thousands, and his thirty-year accumulation estimated at $250,000.

-Ashurst Ranch – Long a go a man named William Ashurst owned a ranch about 25 miles southeast of Flagstaff.
-The ranch was located near a good spring, known as Ashurst Run.
-The rancher was said to have buried a number of five and ten pound cans filled with gold coins on his property.
+Ashurst Ranch – Long ago, a man named William Ashurst owned a ranch about 25 miles southeast of Flagstaff.
+The ranch was located near a good spring known as Ashurst Run.
+The rancher was said to have buried several five and ten-pound cans filled with gold coins on his property.
 According to legend, this gold was never recovered after his death.

 Morman Lake – In 1879, four outlaws robbed a stage near Gila Bend, making off with $125,000 in gold coins and 22 gold bars stamped “AJO.”
 The very next day, they robbed another stage near Stanwix Station, where they made a haul of two chests that contained $140,000 in gold coins and $60,000 in currency.
 The gang fled to the northeast into Tonto Basin, then turned to the northwest as a posse began to catch up with them.
 Before long, the lawmen overtook the gang, and the inevitable shoot-out occurred.
 Two of the outlaws were killed in the foray, but two others escaped to Holbrook.